Fort Western Stores: History

 The enterprise began with their children’s love for horses.
 When the tack shop the Wohlfarths frequented for years closed, it ignited the idea for them to start their own shop.

 The first store opened as a one-room horse tack shop on 48th and Old Cheney Rd. in Lincoln, Nebraska.
 Carl and Shirley worked part-time in the store while working full-time to support the family, Shirley as a nurse and Carl as a lieutenant in the Lincoln Fire Department.
 As the business grew, they added jeans and boots to their product offering.

 In 1987, Fort Western relocated its Lincoln store from 48th and Old Cheney Rd. to the Alamo center at 56th and Hwy 2 where the tack shop grew from a one-room display to the largest in the Midwest.
 The Lincoln store now occupies over 40000 sqft of retail space and the product mix has expanded to include western jewelry, outerwear, belts, suits, home décor, collectibles and even furniture… all reflecting the western lifestyle.

-The Lincoln store’s two-story unique floor plan includes an Old West Shop with authentic reproductions of 19th-century historic cowboy clothing and accessories.
+The Lincoln store’s two-story floor plan includes an Old West Shop with authentic reproductions of 19th-century historic cowboy clothing and accessories.
 The lower level houses other specialized areas including a cowboy shop and workwear department.
-The store’s large selection of merchandise and unique decor attracts general shoppers as well as western lifestyle enthusiasts.
+The store’s large selection of merchandise and decor attracts general shoppers as well as western lifestyle enthusiasts.
 Customers fly in from all over the country to visit the store.
-Even country music legend Garth Brooks has shopped the Fort’s aisles.
+In addition, country music legend Garth Brooks has shopped the Fort’s aisles.